The challenges & outcome

 The initial dashboard was limited and offered poor UX as it was very restrictive and was strictly communicating the same handful of standardised data to every user.

 There were only five weeks between the project kick off and the presentation of the initial prototype to the stakeholders.
 Unfortunately, limited user data was available, which meant I had to rely on A/B testing a lot to see what design solution performed best.
-Using the little data, I create the initial wireframes to cover the self-onboarding and rough outlines of the product management for the initial stakeholders meeting and get the design direction approved.
-This ultimately meant that I was facing a highly iterative design process as the it was very unlikely to have a flawless high-fidelity prototype this early on in the project.
+Using the little data available, I created the initial wireframes to cover the self-onboarding and rough outlines of the product management for the initial stakeholders meeting and get the design direction approved.
+This ultimately meant that I was facing a highly iterative design process as it was very unlikely to have a flawless high-fidelity prototype this early on in the project.

 The main challenge in this project was the introduction of the self-onboarding process and allowing the users to manage the design and functionality of their check-out in great detail.
 Covering every scenario and allowing users to edit every element individually, not necessarily in a linear process, was exciting and puzzling at times.
 However, numerous focus groups and user testing brought me to the final result sooner than anticipated.